Identification and Estimation of Unconditional Policy Effects of an Endogenous Binary Treatment: An Unconditional MTE Approach: Unconditional Instrumental Quantile Estimation

 To use Theorem 2.1 of \cite{newey1994}, we need to write all these terms in an outer-product form, namely the form of the right-hand side of (\ref {path_derivative}).
-To search for the required function $\Gamma (\cdot )$, we follow \cite{newey1994} and examine one component of $T_{2,\theta }$ at a time by treating the remaining components as known.
+To search for the required function $\Gamma (\cdot )$, we follow \cite{newey1994} and examine the components of $T_{2,\theta }$ one at a time, treating the remaining components as known.